 - DON’T eat or drink on public transport – that is also (surprise, surprise) against the law.

 We didn’t want these to become a record of all Singapore’s rules and regulations for things you can get fined for (this article would be an encyclopedia), so as for the rest – we’ll leave the research up to you.

 There are a lot of things you just can’t do in Singapore, for better or worse.
 And traveling smart includes following a country’s laws as much as being vigilant and staying aware of your surroundings.
 So do that and you’ll be fine in SG!

 Solo travel is great.
 Travel the world – on your own schedule!
 No one to answer to, a lot of time to yourself, and a chance to challenge yourself and get to know some interesting things about yourself.

-Thanks to an amazing safety record, traveling around Singapore is a great place to travel solo.
+Thanks to an amazing safety record, Singapore is a fantastic backpacking destination for solo travellers.
 Singapore is safe to travel alone, of course.
 But back to the old “low crime doesn’t mean no crime” thing, there are a few things you can do to make your trip even safer and cheaper.

 - We recommend packing light.
 This is less a safety tip, more a tip for not getting in everybody’s way on public transport (Singapore is completely urban, don’t forget).
 Plus, carrying something super heavy for long periods of time isn’t good for your bones.

 - Don’t let the city overwhelm you.
 It’s easy to feel disoriented and stressed from all the buildings and people crowded onto one island.
 It can feel harsh and overwhelming.
 So stay somewhere social.
 Make some friends and explore the city together.
 Besides, do you want to eat all that tasty food alone?